 Privacy Without Permanence

-Another key feature of a humane homeless shelter is privacy.
+Another key feature of a humane homeless shelter or navigation center is privacy.
 One of the many benefits of having a conventional home is having a private space to avoid unwanted interactions and harassment from strangers.

 Privacy is often a very difficult thing to achieve outside of a permanent brick-and-mortar residence.
 If your only shelter is on an open plot of land or a parking lot, privacy is virtually impossible.